-For that reason, I want to kick off with the simplest (not necessarily easiest) direct, for-profit, business model and then build up from there in subsequent posts.
+Therefore, I want to start with the simplest (not necessarily easiest) direct, for-profit business model and then build up from there in subsequent posts.

 For example, $50/mo with 2 yr lifetime.

-You need these numbers to ballpark the opportunity or “problem worth solving” both for yourself and for your external stakeholders.
-If you don’t have a “big enough” problem worth solving (that’s not even plausible on paper) then why expend any effort on it.
+You need these numbers to ballpark the opportunity or “problem worth solving” both for yourself and your external stakeholders.
+If you don’t have a “big enough” problem worth solving (that’s not even plausible on paper) then why expend any effort on it?

 I’ll cover the simple math for ballparking your business model next time.

 The biggest objections I hear against being this specific are:

 a.
 How do I price a product when my solution is still uncertain?